Dre Campbell Farm

 Plants that repel Japanese beetles include marigolds, nasturtium, chives, tansy, catnip, and rue.
 Consider growing these in or around your garden to deter the critters.

-8. Fowls and Birds
+8. Chickens and Birds

 9. Vacuum Them